 There are several legit online extras agencies which don't charge you for signing up, although they'll generally take an 'administration fee' out of your pay.
-If you're serious about it, you'll need to sign up for quite a few agencies to guarantee work.
-You may also have to pay for your own travel expenses.
+If you're serious, you'll need to sign up to a few agencies to be in with a chance.
+You may have to pay your own travel expenses.

 As there are a lot of agencies to choose from, it's well worth checking out forum feedback before you join to help you find the ones that are right for you.

-Find out more: Join the discussion and read other MoneySavers' top suggestions or add your own in the TV extra work thread.
+Find out more: Join the discussion, read other MoneySavers' top suggestions or add your own in the TV extra work thread.

 Be a guinea pig

-If you're fit and healthy and prepared to accept the risk of tests, you could earn up to £150 a day by taking part in medical trials.
+If you're fit, healthy and prepared to accept the risk of tests, you could earn up to £150 a day by taking part in medical trials.

-There are several big companies advertising for volunteers; see forumites' experiences in the UK medical trials discussion for ideas.
+Several big companies advertise for volunteers.
+See forumites' experiences in the medical trials discussion for ideas.

 How much?
-Depending on what it is you're being tested for, you can earn between about £70 and £150 per day (though of course, it varies by trial).
+Depending on what it is you're being tested for, forumites report earning up to £150 per day (it varies by trial).
 You may get your travel expenses refunded.

-Find out more: Join the discussion and read other MoneySavers' top suggestions or add your own in the Medical trials discussion.
+Find out more: Join the discussion, read other MoneySavers' top suggestions or add your own in the Christmas jobs discussion.

-It's important to let HMRC know you're self-employed as soon as possible, either via the HMRC website or by calling 0845 915 4515.
+It's important to let HMRC know you're self-employed as soon as possible, either via the HMRC website or by calling 0300 200 3504.
 If you don't tell them, you may have to pay a penalty.
-You'll also get a £100 penalty if you fail to meet the deadlines for self-assessment; 31 October for paper forms, and 31 January for electronic submissions.
+You'll also get a £100 penalty if you fail to meet the deadlines for self-assessment: 31 October for paper forms, and 31 January for electronic submissions.